Toll Free 866-904-0111

 Even though I was not riding, I continued to stay in touch

 with friends from the equine world.
-My interest was slowly rekindled when I went as a spectator to an event in Kalispell, MT.
+My interest was slowly rekindled accidentally when I became involved with a Pony Club in Hawaii.
+From there, it evolved when I went as a spectator to an event in Kalispell, MT.
 I saw people who were riding for the pure enjoyment of the sport.
 This encouraged me to once again become involved with the sport.

-I was reacquainted with United States Pony Club, but this time as a trainer and District Commissioner, and I began to teach and ride again.
+Being reacquainted with United States Pony Club, but this time as a trainer and District Commissioner, and I began to teach and ride again.
+And somehow, troubled horses kept seeming to "find" their way to me.

 I also was reunited with one of the finest horseman I've ever met, but this time, I was mentally available to finally appreciate what he was offering.
 He helped me re-evaluate my underlying basic thought and interaction with the horses.
-I had to re-evaluate everything I thought I knew.
+And although for many years I had survived riding the crazy or unpredictable hrose, I now had to re-evaluate everything I thought I knew, in terms of the quality of the partnership between the horse and I.

-Years have been spent and still continue to be focusing on refining my own level of awareness, ability to assess, my sensitivity and timing.
+Years have been spent (and I still continue to focus) on refining my own level of awareness, ability to assess, my sensitivity and timing.
+Every time I teach, it improves my riding; every horse I ride, improves my teaching.
+Opportunities learning from quality horseman have continued to inspire my own equine experiences and my students learning.
 My journey has allowed me to share with others others the tools and aids to clearly and effectively communicate with their horse to build a quality partnership whose foundation is built on respect and trust.

-By now my experience has allowed me to step back and “see” more of the whole picture; I use a mixture of ideas and theories that I've developed to hone my personalized training and teaching style for both horses and students.
-My goal of achieving a horse's mental availability so that they are open to having a "conversation" while we work together is one of the most important tools.
+By now my experience has allowed me to step back and “see” more of the whole picture; I use a mixture of ideas and theories that I've developed to hone my personalized training and teaching style for horses and students, whether competitive or pleasure riders.
+My goal of achieving a horse's mental availability so that they are open to having a "conversation" while we work together is the foundation of my teaching principles.
 From watching, clinicing, and auditing with quality horse folks throughout the world, and mostly from the horses themselves, it has become abundantly clear that winning over a horse’s mental availability completely changes the entire relationship.
 I encourage riders of all experiences and disciplines to peruse this website and also to visit my blog for more on my training theories and philosophies!

 For a more in depth explanation check out the Alternative Horsemanship and RESPECT pages to learn more about ground work philosophy and the Riding with Sam and Riding Basics for lesson style.